ViciousSquid/RStudio/README.md

 ### Core Workflow
 - Editor and engine run as a unified environment
-- Hit play instantly — no compile or bake step
 - Iterate on gameplay and logic in real-time
 - Design, test, and refine in a single environment
 - Creations can be published and shared